Frequently Asked Questions

 Can I bring guests to play?

 Yes, guests are welcome to play in an arranged pair or 4 as well as social sessions.
-There is a guest book in the entrance hall to record the visit and a fee of £3 per guest should be paid.
+There is a guest book in the entrance hall to record the visit and a fee of £5 per guest should be paid.
 This is the member’s responsibility.
-Members of other clubs may visit as often as they are invited.
 Non club members are limited to 3 visits after which they will be asked to join if they wish to continue to play regularly at HWLTC.

 HWLTC sounds wonderful, how do I join?

-The first thing to do is contact our Membership Secretary, Andy Gibbs.
-He will answer any questions you have, explain all of the membership options and invite you down to see the Club for yourself and have a few games with existing members.
-Click here for details of how to contact Andy or view our club information leaflet.
+The first thing to do is contact our Membership Secretary, Gail Barstow.
+She will answer any questions you have, explain all of the membership options and invite you down to see the Club for yourself and have a few games with existing members.
+Click here for details of how to contact Gail or view our club information leaflet.

 I have a question about the Club, who should I contact?